hjwp/cookiecutter-example-project/README.rst

 ^^^^^^^^^^^^^^

 Make sure your project is fully commited and pushed up to Bitbucket or Github or wherever it may be.
 Then, log into your PythonAnywhere account, open up a **Bash** console, clone your repo, and create a virtualenv:

 .. code-block:: bash

     git clone <my-repo-url>
     cd my-project-name
-    mkvirtualenv --python=/usr/bin/python3.4 my-project-name   # or whichever version of python you are using pip install -r requirements/production.txt  # may take a few minutes
+    mkvirtualenv --python=/usr/bin/python3.4 my-project-name # or python2.7, etc
+    pip install -r requirements/production.txt  # may take a few minutes

 Generate a secret key for yourself, eg like this: